 If you’re interested in growing your faith, expanding your knowledge in leadership and service,

-and learning more about the Bible and being Lutheran, consider participating in a Lay Academy session.
+and learning more about the Bible and being Lutheran, consider participating in a Lay Academy course.

-We’re inviting some of the most talented, engaging speakers and teachers to provide education
+Some of the most talented, engaging speakers and teachers are providing education

 and training to you in a new format within the church tradition.

 Due to a shortage of resources, our Sessions in educational areas of general interest have ceased to be offered.
 However, the Lay Academy is pleased to note that our Leading In Faith Today (LIFT) curriculum will still be available (see Courses).

 ABOUT THE LAY ACADEMY